Rockall Basin: Geological structure

 The nature of the crust beneath the Rockall Trough has long been a matter of debate.
-Originally thought to be oceanic crust it is now generally considered to be highly stretched continental crust, although some groups of researchers continue to favour either oceanic or transitional style crust, particularly at the southern end of the basin.
+Originally thought to be oceanic crust, it is now generally considered to be highly stretched continental crust.
+However, some groups of researchers continue to favour either oceanic or transitional style crust, particularly at the southern end of the basin.

-The Rockall Basin forms part of a chain of highly extended Mesozoic rift basins between the Charlie-Gibb and Senja Fracture Zones, that includes; the Faroe-Shetland Basin, the Møre Basin, and the Vøring Basin.
+The Rockall Basin forms part of a chain of highly extended Mesozoic rift basins between the Charlie–Gibbs and Senja fracture zones, that includes: the Faroe-Shetland Basin, the Møre Basin, and the Vøring Basin.
 There are indications that the Rockall Basin developed within an earlier rift system, which is likely to be of Triassic to Middle Jurassic in age, by analogy with the nearby Slyne-Erris Basins.
 The age of the main rift phase in the Rockall Basin is strongly debated, with Late Jurassic, Early-, Mid- and Late Cretaceous all being suggested.

+During the Jurassic period, the Rockall Trough formed a seaway between the emergent Rockall-Hatton landmass (equivalent to the modern submerged Rockall Bank) and the emergent Hebrides Platform (comprising the modern Outer Hebrides).